 Hiking towards Baan Mae Klang Luang

-After we have left the falls behind the trail becomes easier and less steep.
+After we have left the falls behind, the trail becomes more accessible and less steep.
 It is a relaxed hike along a little irrigation canal.
-You will have some nice views of forested mountains and rice terraces.
-We will also pass the Dok Siew Cliff, that has given the name to the waterfall and the trail.
-According to the Karen people there are two families of white-handed gibbons living not far from the trail.
-I have never seen them or heard the gibbon’s call.
+You will have some lovely views of forested mountains and rice terraces.
+We will also pass the Dok Siew Cliff, which has given the name to the waterfall and the trail.
+According to the Karen people, two families of white-handed gibbons live not far from the path, and I have never seen them or heard the gibbon’s call.

-The trail ends in the White Karen village Baan Man Klang Luang where a cup of coffee is waiting for you.
+The trail ends in the White Karen village Baan Man Klang Luang, where a cup of coffee is waiting for you.
 The Karen grow coffee in the forest.
-There are several houses where they sell their own brands.
+There are several houses where they sell their brands.
 The village has a primary school.
 The White Karen call themselves Pga-gan Yaw or S’gaw Karen.
 The Pha Dok Siew Natural is a fantastic trail.
 This trail and the Kew Mae Pan Nature Trail complement each other.
-Kew Mae Pan has the stunning views, Pha Dok Siew has the thundering waterfalls.
+Kew Mae Pan has stunning views, and Pha Dok Siew has thundering waterfalls.

-The way they have improved the trail,impressed me: they only used natural materials for the bridges, railings and stairs.
+The way they have improved the trail impressed me: they only used natural materials for the bridges, railings, and stairs.
 The Pha Dok Siew Nature Trail features in Doi Inthanon day tours but doesn’t seem to attract the hordes that I encountered on the Kew Mae Pan Trail.
-During my hike in September I didn’t meet anyone else.
-In October we met several local tourists along the trail but it certainly wasn’t disturbing.
+During my hike in September, I didn’t meet anyone else.
+In October, we met several local tourists along the trail, but it certainly wasn’t disturbing.
 The Pha Dok Siew Trail is open the whole year.
-The fee for the guide is 220THB if you are alone.
-With two people you pay 300THB (150THP per person).
+The fee for the guide is 220THB if you are alone, and with two people, you pay 300THB (150THP per person).

-These are tours that include the Pha Dok Siew Nature Trail:
+These are tours that include the Pha Dok Siew Nature Trail